What’s the failure rate of All-on-1 implants?

 • Tips for negotiating coverage or warranties for replacing failed implants

 When dental implant failure occurs, replacement costs may include removal, bone grafting, re-insertion, and new prosthetics.
 Who ultimately pays depends on insurance coverage, practice policy, and manufacturer warranties.
 Some comprehensive dental insurance plans offer partial reimbursement for failed implants, especially if failure occurs within a set “warranty period. ” Individual practices often provide discounted rates or free corrections for failures within 1–3 years, but policies vary widely.
+At our practice, we provide a 25-year guarantee.

 To minimize out-of-pocket expenses, patients should: